1944 Nickel Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 1944 S Nickel (FS)

 The 1944 Nickel is part of the “War Nickel” series minted from mid-1942 through 1945.
-These coins feature a unique composition of 35% silver, 9% manganese, and 56% copper, replacing the traditional nickel alloy needed for military production.
+These coins feature a unique composition of 35% silver, 9% manganese, and 56% copper — replacing the traditional nickel alloy needed for military production — giving them a distinct luster and toning character that standard copper-nickel nickels simply cannot match.

 The Obverse of the 1944 Nickel

-“LIBERTY” curves along the left rim.
-“IN GOD WE TRUST” appears in front of Jefferson’s portrait.
-The date “1944” sits below the portrait, flanked by a small star on each side.
+“LIBERTY” curves along the left rim, while “IN GOD WE TRUST” appears in front of Jefferson’s portrait.
+The date “1944” is positioned below the portrait, flanked by a small star on each side.

 The Reverse of the 1944 Nickel